-There is no escaping them, the holidays are here.
+There is no escaping them.
+The holidays are here.
 So whether you love ‘em or hate ‘em, you’ll have to deal with them.
 This year, make sure your social media profiles are also keeping up with the holidays.
-It’s not just about shopping malls and holiday cheer, social media is an absolute must this holiday season.
+It’s not just about shopping malls and holiday cheer.
+Social media is an absolute must this holiday season.
 With our virtual world taking up a lot of our attention, you should not ignore the holidays, but rather embrace them.
-Here are a few tips to help you make the best of this particular time of year whether you are looking for holiday hotel hashtags to entice leisure travelers or simply enjoy spreading the holiday cheer, this article will give you a few ideas about how social media can play a big part in your holiday campaigns.
+Here are a few tips to help you make the best of this particular time of year.
+Whether you are looking for holiday hotel hashtags to entice leisure travelers or enjoy spreading the holiday cheer, this article will give you a few ideas about how social media can play a big part in your holiday campaigns.

 The first tip is to post on big holidays and the days leading up to them.
 By posting a simple message about the holiday, you can show that your brand is in touch with the world and is not just some robot putting out monotonous and boring content.
 You can make these posts line up with your brand so that you are displaying yourselves the way you want to be seen while acknowledging the holidays.

 Second, give your audience something to be grateful about.
 If you can, come up with a special deal or holiday discount.
-For example, a hotel might propose a deal for anyone staying over 3 nights during the week of Christmas to obtain a free Christmas dinner.
+For example, a hotel might propose an agreement for anyone staying over three nights during the week of Christmas to obtain a free Christmas dinner.
 It all depends on what is feasible for your brand to do.
-If you can’t give out a special deal, at least provide something of value to your audiences like holiday tips on surviving airports or special holiday celebrations happening around town depending on what aligns with the rest of your brand and social media efforts.
+If you can’t give out a special deal, at least provide something of value to your audiences like holiday tips on surviving airports or special holiday celebrations happening around town, depending on what aligns with the rest of your brand and social media efforts.

 There are many ways to spread holiday cheer this year, so make sure to take advantage of how documenting these can help you out with your social media campaign.